Thomas Story Kirkbride: Professional practice

-In October 1840, Kirkbride was named the first superintendent of the Pennsylvania Hospital for the Insane by the Board of Managers of Pennsylvania Hospital.
+In October 1840, Kirkbride was named the first superintendent of the Pennsylvania Hospital for the Insane by the board of managers of Pennsylvania Hospital.
 In January 1841, the first patients were admitted to the ward to offer relief to the site of Pennsylvania Hospital's South Philadelphia campus.

-In Philadelphia, Pennsylvania, during October 1844, Kirkbride helped found the Association of Medical Superintendents of American Institutions for the Insane (AMSAII).
+In Philadelphia during October 1844, Kirkbride helped found the Association of Medical Superintendents of American Institutions for the Insane (AMSAII).
 He held the position of secretary for seven years, treasurer, vice president for two years, and president for eight years between 1862 and 1870.
 Kirkbride pioneered what would be known as the Kirkbride Plan, which aimed to improve medical care for the insane, through standardization of buildings that housed patients.

-Kirkbride's magnum opus, On the Construction, Organization, and General Arrangements of Hospitals for the Insane with Some Remarks on Insanity and Its Treatment, was published in 1854, and again in 1880, and was the source book for 19th century psychiatric directives.
+Kirkbride's magnum opus, On the Construction, Organization, and General Arrangements of Hospitals for the Insane with Some Remarks on Insanity and Its Treatment, was published in 1854, and again in 1880, and was the source book for 19th-century psychiatric directives.

-Towards the end of his life, Lafayette College awarded him an LL.D "in recognition of his eminent ability and the remarkable services rendered to suffering humanity".
+Towards the end of his life, Lafayette College awarded him an LL.
+D "in recognition of his eminent ability and the remarkable services rendered to suffering humanity".
 In 1874, he addressed the legislature of the Commonwealth of Pennsylvania, advocating for the expansion of state-sponsored clinical care for the insane.
 His efforts, and that of his medical peers, saw the allocation of funds for Norristown State Hospital in 1878.
-Subsequent to this appeal, he was offered the position of superintendent of the male department of the new state hospital, which he declined, preferring to maintain his inpatient practice in Philadelphia.
+Subsequent to this appeal, he was offered the position of superintendent of the male department of the new state hospital, which he declined, preferring to maintain his in-patient practice in Philadelphia.

 Personal life

 Kirkbride was devoutly religious and a lifelong member of the Religious Society of Friends, attending services at the Twelfth Street Meeting House from 1833 until his death.
 Kirkbride also had his funeral services conducted at this Orthodox Friends meetinghouse.
 He married Ann West Jenks (1812–1862) in 1839.
-Together, they had two children: Ann Jenks Kirkbride, who was born in 1840, and Joseph John Kirkbride, who was born in 1842.
+Together, they had two children.
 After Ann died, he married Eliza Ogden Butler (1835–1919), one of his former patients.
-Together, they had four children: Franklin Butler Kirkbride in 1867, Thomas Story Kirkbride Jr in 1869, Mary Butler Kirkbride in 1874, and Elizabeth Butler Kirkbride in 1875.
+Together, they had four children.

 Kirkbride experienced a prolonged respiratory illness starting in June 1883, which continued until his death from pneumonia on December 16, 1883, at his home on the grounds of the Pennsylvania Hospital for the Insane.
 He was interred at Laurel Hill Cemetery in Philadelphia.
 His eldest son, Joseph, followed in his father's footsteps, attending both the University of Pennsylvania and Philadelphia College of Pharmacy, becoming a physician in the outpatient department of Pennsylvania Hospital.
 His younger son, Thomas S. Kirkbride Jr. (d.
 1900) also became a urologist.
-His grave in Laurel Hill is plain in the Quaker-style, saving only the inclusion of "Doctor of Medicine" after his name.
+His grave in Laurel Hill is plain in the Quaker style, saving only the inclusion of "Doctor of Medicine" after his name.